Code-Institute-Submissions/jensalindgren-pro1/README.md

 - The plans page is a page that will show the different plans that you can get.
 The plans are responsive on all devices.

 ### About Page

+- The about page have some information about the company and its staff.
+The plans page are responsive on all devices.

 ### Contact Page